Original mermaid weathervane.

 Student finishing her cardboard sculpture.

-This desk is a one-stop shop for accessing all of the library’s services, including borrowing items like books, DVDs and laptops; getting course-reserve and interlibrary-loan materials; and seeking reference assistance from the college’s librarians.
+This desk is a one-stop shop for accessing all of the library’s services, including borrowing items like books and DVDs; getting course-reserve and interlibrary-loan materials; and seeking reference assistance from the college’s librarians.

 The recent works of Dickinson’s talented photography club are on display near the circulation desk.
 Additional student photos and works by recipients of the college’s Weiss Prize are hanging throughout the library.